To prevent discrimination and promote equal opportunity, affirmative action, and inclusion for all members of the Lesley University Community.

+Managers are also required to make good faith efforts to achieve Lesley’s affirmative action and inclusion goals.
+However, preferences based on race, gender, or other personal characteristics are prohibited.
 Good faith efforts to achieve affirmative action and inclusion goals include outreach and recruitment initiatives to broaden the pools of qualified candidates from which employment decisions are made to include underrepresented populations.

 Applicants for admission and employment at Lesley are encouraged to identify their personal characteristics solely for purposes of advancing Lesley’s affirmative action and inclusion goals.

-1. Filing a complaint in good faith through the Lesley University Complaint Resolution Procedure for resolution of harassment and discrimination complaints or pursuant to any federal or state law;
+- Filing a complaint in good faith through the Lesley University Complaint Resolution Procedure for resolution of harassment and discrimination complaints or pursuant to any federal or state law;

-2. Assisting or participating in good faith in an investigation, compliance review, or any other related activity; or
+- Assisting or participating in good faith in an investigation, compliance review, or any other related activity; or

-3. Engaging in any activity protected by law.
+- Engaging in any activity protected by law.

 If an employee is found responsible for retaliation, that employee will be subject to disciplinary action, up to and including dismissal from employment at Lesley.

 Duty of Good Faith